HoucaiGuo/CLEAR-code/README.md

 ![本地图片](Omaha-low-4.png)

+For more information, please refer to our paper.

 ## Data
 Data used in our paper: https://drive.google.com/drive/folders/1e5gDRZQacl8i6lITvRRUugTwQ1OwF60Y?usp=drive_link
 Each JPEG 2000 file contains stacked time-series images with a data type of uint16 and a value range of 0-10000.
 Dividing by 10000 yields the surface reflectance.